A-Igumenov/ESP8266-32-Environmental-Indicator-Monitoring-Server/README.md

 ## Web service with events work demonstration
 ![ESP WebPage](ESP_page_with_events.gif)
 ## Future works
-1. Realize more readable local web page
+1. ~~Realize more readable local web page~~ (Done, LCD and WEB page use different date and time output line)
 2. Create a public MySQL DB to send data to it
 3. Create a public web page with google maps integration and device data publishing on it